 In 2020, the European Free Trade Association is celebrating its 60th anniversary.
 The EFTA Convention was signed in Stockholm on 4 January 1960 and entered into force on 3 May that year.
 In relation to our anniversary we will organise different events throughout the year.
 If you want to stay updated on what is happening, please follow us on Twitter, Facebook or LinkedIn.

 EFTA celebrates its 60 year anniversary.
-To mark the occasion, we will organise a conference, followed by a historical exhibition on 23 to 24 June in Geneva.
+To mark the occasion, we will organise a conference, followed by a historical exhibition on 27 to 28 October in Geneva.
 The conference and exhibition will mark 60 years of free and responsible trade.
 It will underline the role of EFTA and its Member States in international trade and explore the outlook for the future.
-The EFTA advisory bodies will organise a second event in Brussels on 18 November.
+The EFTA advisory bodies will organise a second event in Brussels which has been postponed untill spring 2021.
 More information about both events will follow shortly.

 The publications will be updated shortly.